Resende-Lab/EarCV/README.rst

 ^^^^^^^^^^^^^^

 Create virtual environment::
 	mkvirtualenv OpenCV -p python3

 Install OpenCV 2 using pip::
 	pip install opencv-contrib-python

 Test that the installation worked::
 	python3 -c "import cv2; print(cv2.__version__)"

 You have installed OpenCV!
 If this does not work, then try installing from source.
-You can look this up depending on the operating system you suse.
+You can look this up depending on the operating system you use.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Install Numpy, Scipy, PlantCV, Zbar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Pip install numpy::
 	pip3 install numpy

 Pip install scipy::
 	pip3 install scipy

 Verify installation::
 	python3 -c "import numpy as np; print(np.__version__) ; import scipy as scipy; print(scipy.__version__)"

 To install PlantCV for the color correciton module::
 	pip install plantcv

 To install Zbar for the QR code module::
 	sudo apt-get install libzbar0

 -----